White House East Wing Demolition: Legal Options

 Charlie Kirk, Hate Speech and the First Amendment

-EXECUTIVE SUMMARY Conservative activist Charlie Kirk was fatally shot while speaking at Utah Valley University on September 10, 2025, during the opening event of his American Comeback Tour.
+SUMMARY Conservative activist Charlie Kirk was fatally shot while speaking at Utah Valley University on September 10, 2025, during the opening event of his American Comeback Tour.
 The assailant, Tyler James Robinson, fired from a rooftop and surrendered the next day.
-The incident sparked national outrage and a political backlash, with President Trump blaming … Read more
+The incident sparked national outrage and a political backlash, with President Trump blaming the … Read more

 Supreme Court: States Can Card You Online